 Before describing each of the applications which comprise the OOMMF software, it is helpful to understand how these applications work together.
 OOMMF is not structured as a single program.
 Instead it is a collection of programs, each specializing in some task needed as part of a micromagnetic simulation system.
 An advantage of this modular architecture is that each program may be improved or even replaced without a need to redesign the entire system.
-Because the state of the art in micromagnetic simulation is continuing to evolve, this flexibility is essential for the longevity of a micromagnetic simulation system.

 The OOMMF programs work together by providing services to one another.
 The programs communicate over Internet (TCP/IP) connections, even when the programs are running on a common host.
 An advantage of this design is that distributed operation of OOMMF programs over a networked collection of hosts is supported in the basic design, and will be available in a future release.